raas-dev/configent/README.md

 a pull request.

 PR guidelines:
-- Dotfiles base on decade long personal preferences but additions are welcome
+- Dotfiles base on decades long personal preference but improvements are welcome
 - ARM on Linux is a first class citizen as most of Macs base on that since 2023
 - We do not prefer Homebrew over asdf, unless brew works on Linux distros on ARM
 - The software to be installed must work on 95% on the supported Linux distros